10 Types of Technical Writing [with Strong Examples]

 For example, an annual report is a comprehensive technical document that a company presents to its shareholders to describe its activities from the previous year.
 The formal document typically includes a report from the company's Chairperson, CEO, corporate info, mission statement, etc.

-Tech specifications outline how you're going to approach a specific problem or issue.
-It also details the need for a solution such as a system or a project.
+Technical specifications outline how you will approach a specific problem or issue.
+It also details the need for a solution, such as a system or a project.
 Here's a simple example of a product specification:

 [Source]

-With specifications, you know the unknowns like potential risks or performance issues.
-Specifications help with collaboration, too, because you can agree on the specifications, which improves the timeline of completing a project and prevents costly mistakes.
+With specifications, you know the unknowns, like potential risks or performance issues.
+Specifications help with collaboration, too, because you can agree on them, which improves the timeline for completing a project and prevents costly mistakes.

 Bid documentation is technical documents that describe the elements of a construction project and are used to request proposals.
 Elements include estimates, specifications, and plans of a project.
 It gives bidders or suppliers the necessary info to place bids.